 A credit footprint is a mark or record to show that a lender or a creditor has searched your credit file.
 For example, applying for a short term loan would leave a footprint.
-A soft credit search to assess limited information on your credit score will not leave a footprint, but a hard credit search to check a complete file leave a footprint.
+A soft credit search to assess limited information on your credit score will not leave a footprint, but a hard credit search to check a complete file will normally leave a footprint.

 If a company sees that you have recently recorded lots of credit footprints with loan lenders, it could imply that you are in financial difficulty.
 For many lenders, too many recent footprints left by short term loan lenders could negatively affect your application.